vplasencia/circom-snarkjs-scripts/README.md

-# Scripts using circom and snarkjs
+# Generic scripts using circom and snarkjs

 To learn more about `circom`: <https://github.com/iden3/circom>